mistycheney/MouseBrainAtlas/doc/DataDescription.md

 Annotation
 =========

-There are three types of annotations (points, 2D polygons, 3D volumes).
+There are two types of annotations (2D polygons, 3D structures).
 They are stored as HDF tabular files.
-Each row represents one point, polygon or volume.
+Each row represents a polygon or a structure.

 ## 2-D Polygons

-These include points which are single vertex polygons.

 Each row of the contour annotation file is indexed by a random `contour_id`.
 The columns are